GilbitGitfried/solid-umbrella/rules.md

 ## How will we will track progress (and follow-up) on completion of tasks
+We will communicate effectively using GroupMe and track progress/completion of tasks within Trello.

 ## How will will communicate difficulties with a task assigned to us